2023-2024 Scholarship Information

-The purpose of this scholarship is to provide support for students in the Visual Journalism program with preference for those applicants who demonstrate financial need and are members of an underrepresented group.
+The purpose of this scholarship is to provide support for students in the visual journalism program with preference for diverse applicants who demonstrate financial need.
+However, any journalism student may apply.

 SHEARLEAN DUKE MEMORIAL SCHOLARSHIP

 One scholarship for a PR major or pre-major.
-The family of Shearlean Duke, journalism professor and department chair 1999-2010, established this scholarship to honor her memory.
-Applicants will write an essay of no longer than 600 words on something they are passionate about.
+The family of Shearlean Duke, journalism professor from 1999 and department chair 2005-2010, established this scholarship to honor her memory.

 STEVEN RUPP MEMORIAL SCHOLARSHIP